-Some people start their business using an Angel to provide them with a life-changing financial investment.
+Some Fire and Security directors start their business using an Angel to provide them with a life-changing financial investment.

-Lollipop began after an Angel invested something rather different and, sadly, we found ourselves reflecting on a life cut far too short last week.
+Lollipop began after an Angel invested something rather different.
+But his life was cut far too short.
+Here is the story:

 An introduction to internet marketing

 Just as he had pushed me onwards to a black belt in karate 3 years earlier, my fabulous friend, Graham Wendes, dragged me to my first internet marketing experience for a weekend in November 2009.
 He had booked and paid several hundred pounds for the full four days – Thursday to Sunday – and had received a ‘free’ ticket for a friend.

 At the time I was a recently-separated, Menopausal lollipop lady, who needed to find a job to supplement her income sufficiently to be able to eat.
 He knew that I loved to learn so he asked me to come along and be ‘his second set of ears’.

 My job meant that I couldn’t get there until the Friday night and he insisted on booking and paying for my hotel room for both Friday and Saturday night.
 When I tried to offer recompense, he launched into one of his regular rants about wanting to help people – he had just been made redundant and had plenty of cash.

 However, in just 36 hours, he had managed to spend the best part of £4k on ‘vital tools to get started creating an online business that would provide us both with the proverbial 6 figurrrre income’.

 By Saturday afternoon, I was sitting on his, now empty, wallet so he couldn’t bash his credit cards any further.